Chinese paddlefish: Distribution, habitat and ecology

 The Chinese paddlefish was native to the Yangtze (Chang Jiang) River basin and its estuary at the East China Sea.
 Historically it was also recorded in the Yellow River basin (which is connected to the Yangtze by the Grand Canal) and its estuary at the Yellow Sea.
 It primarily inhabited the large rivers, but sometimes travelled into large lakes.
 Due to their anadromous nature, mature individuals were found in coastal waters of the East China Sea and the Yellow Sea; occasionally spring tides would bring individuals into the lower reaches of the Qiantang and Yong rivers of Zhejiang province.

 The species spent part of its life in the lower section of the Yangtze, including the brackish water of its estuary, but migrated upriver and into major tributaries to congregate for spawning, which occurred in spring, from mid-March to early April.
 One spawning site on the Jinsha River, located at the midpoint of the river, around 60 m from the riverbank, was around 500 m in length, and had a max water depth of 10 m and rapid water flow, with the bottom sediments in the lower reaches being shingly and in the upper reaches muddy/sandy.
-A study on a sample of spawning Chinese paddlefish found that they were 8 to 12 years old.
+A study on a sample of spawning Chinese paddlefish found that they were all at least 8 years old.
+Females likely sexually matured later than males, and probably did not spawn every year, likely every other year or somewhat less frequently, like other acipenseriforms.
 The ovaries of the female fish contained over 100,000 eggs, each approximately 2.7 mm across.
 The developing zygotes and fry were restricted to the region of the Yangtze basin upstream of Luzhou in southeastern Sichuan, while yearlings and adults were widely distributed throughout the Yangtze river proper from the lower to upper reaches.